Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-types.md

 ---

 ### 1. Unified Character Type
-Each character uses a single spritesheet containing the fully assembled character.
+characters use a single spritesheet containing the fully assembled character.
 No runtime customization is possible.
 - **Use Case:** Characters with fixed, pre-created appearances.
 - **Example:** Simplistic characters where their appearance is pre-determined and won't need to be changed.